Go to content

 The Bulgogi tradition

-Korean barbecue, Bulgogi, comes from the words "bul" meaning fire and "gogi" meaning meat, and literally translates as "meat on fire" or rather, "meat cooked over fire".
-This traditional dish of Korean cuisine can be found all over the streets of Seoul.
-Like Braai, South Africa's barbecue, Korean barbecue is all about meat, mainly beef and pork.
-Beef is best served with tender cuts of meat that are not too fatty, such as fondue meat, rump steak or tenderloin.
-Pork is best served with belly or loin.
-With no added fat, Bulgogi is a healthy and tasty cuisine.
+The Korean barbecue, Bulgogi, comes from the words « bul » which means fire and « gogi », meat, and therefore literally translates to « meat on fire » or rather, « meat cooked on the fire ».
+This traditional Korean dish can be enjoyed all over the streets of Seoul.
+Like Braai, the South African barbecue, meat is the star of the Korean barbecue, mainly beef and pork.
+For the former, opt for tender and not too fatty pieces such as fondue meat, rump steak or fillet.
+For pork, it will rather be belly or shoulder.
+Without added fat, Bulgogi is a healthy and flavourful cuisine.

 Before grilling, the meat is cut into very thin strips and marinated for a long time to give it maximum flavour.
 Beef is dipped in a mixture of soy sauce, sugar, oil or sesame seeds, chili pepper and garlic.
 For pork, ginger and chili paste (gojujang) are used to spice up the marinade.